Saturday’s high school roundup: Biddeford posts shutout in boys’ hockey opener

 Curtis Petit made it 2-0 midway through the first, and Nick McSorley added a second-period goal.

-Cam Clifford tied it 2:10 into the second period, and Mikias Silva put the Bulldogs ahead just eight seconds later.
-Clifford added his second goal at 8:41.

-Chandler Bilodeau cut the deficit to 3-2 eight seconds into the third period.

-LEWISTON 8, SCARBOROUGH 0: Alex Robert recorded two goals and two assists as the two-time defending Class A state champions opened their season with a win over the Red Storm in Lewiston.
+LEWISTON 8, SCARBOROUGH 0: Alex Robert recorded two goals and two assists as the Blue Devils beat the Red Storm in Lewiston.

-The Blue Devils also got a goal and two assists from Jayden Wilson.
-Cam Dionne, Chad Lynch, Evan Cox, Jack LeBlond and Dustin Larochelle were the other goal scorers.
+CAPE ELIZABETH 3, GORHAM 1: Alex Glidden scored twice in the first period and Phil Tarling got a late power-play goal as the Capers defeated the Rams in Gorham.

+SOUTH PORTLAND 4, BRUNSWICK 3: Gus Lappin, Aiden Schifano, Mitchell Adams and Devin Hannon scored for South Portland/Freeport/Waynflete in a victory at Troubh Ice Arena.

 GIRLS’ HOCKEY

-GREELY 4, CAPE ELIZABETH 2: Courtney Sullivan scored twice and assisted on Madison Pelletier’s tiebreaking goal in the third period, leading Greely/Gray-New Gloucester (5-0) over Cape Elizabeth/Waynflete/South Portland (3-1) in Portland.
+GREELY 4, CAPE ELIZABETH 2: Courtney Sullivan scored twice and assisted on Madison Pelletier’s tiebreaking goal in the third period, leading Greely/Gray-New Gloucester (5-0) to a win over Cape Elizabeth/Waynflete/South Portland (3-1) in Portland.

 Nicoletta Coupe scored twice for the Capers in the third period.